Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: Abstract

 \section{Abstract}

-The harmonic-measure distribution function, or $h$-function for short, associated with a particular planar domain, describes the hitting probability of a Brownian walker released from some point with the boundary of the domain.
-In this paper, we present a fast and accurate boundary integral method for the numerical computation of the $h$-functions for symmetric multiply connected slit domains with high connectivity.
+This paper is concerned with the numerical computation of the harmonic-measure distribution function, or $h$-function for short, associated with a particular planar domain.
+This function describes the hitting probability of a Brownian walker released from some point with the boundary of the domain.
+We use a fast and accurate boundary integral method for the numerical calculation of the $h$-functions for symmetric multiply connected slit domains with high connectivity.
 In view of the fact that the middle-thirds Cantor set $\mathcal{C}$ is a special limiting case of these slit domains, the proposed method is used to approximate the $h$-function for the set $\mathcal{C}$.
+We also numerically analyze some asymptotic features of the calculated $h$-functions.